From Adelaide to Brisbane via Melbourne and Sydney: India found heroes every step of the way

 Despite all that, India retained the series with a hard-fought draw at fortress Gabba in Brisbane.

 Wait a minute.
 No, India won the match didn’t they?
 That really happened on Tuesday?
-An Indian team went after a target of 328 at Gabba and made it happen; it wasn’t a dream was it?
+An Indian team went after a target of 328 at the Gabba and made it happen; it wasn’t a dream was it?

 That’s going to take even longer to sink in.